NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Life Scope J Bedside Monitor was not a bona fide modular monitor

-The real purpose of the questionable module racks and old modules were there for the powerful association of Life Scope J with modular monitors in the minds of the intended audience (including foreign employees).
+The purpose of the questionable module racks and old modules were there for the powerful association of Life Scope J with modular monitors in the minds of the intended audience (including foreign employees).
 It was a powerful way to get the audience to nod their heads when making claim that the Life Scope J is a modular monitor.

 Without offering a new network infrastructure for measurement data, connecting to the old module racks (from BSS-9800 modular monitor) is meaningless.
 This pretense can no longer be feigned after discontinuity of old module racks and associated modules without replacements.